 Graphics – 6/10

-Whilst judging the game on it’s visuals, it highly depends on which port is being played.
-The Game Boy version consists of very little in terms of presentation, and has a much less catchy soundtrack than it’s predecessor.
-Though games like this are not primarily played for it’s graphics, the original game did have a few different pieces of scenery throughout reminiscent of the country that it came from, but there’s nothing like that in the second.
-The NES version of course has colour to it, since the Game Boy is a monochromatic system, but there is unfortunately the same lack of additional conceptual design.
+Whilst judging the game on its visuals, it highly depends on which port is being played.
+The Game Boy version consists of very little in terms of presentation and has a much less catchy soundtrack than its predecessor.
+Though games like this are not primarily played for their graphics, the original game did have a few different pieces of scenery reminiscent of the country that it came from, but there’s nothing like that in the second.
+The NES version of course has color to it, since the Game Boy is a monochromatic system, but there is, unfortunately, the same lack of additional conceptual design.

 Gameplay – 6/10